- You order *by meat* at Tacos el Gordo – Get into the line that leads to your desired protein.

 How To Order at Tacos El Gordo Las Vegas

 Tacos El Gordo’s Adobada, or pork, typically attracts the most fanfare.
-When we were there, they had 2 lines open for that specific meat and the majority of people were waiting for it.
-We opted for the quicker steak line.
+When I was there, they had 2 lines open for that specific meat and the majority of people were waiting for it.
+I opted for the quicker steak line.

 In hindsight, ordering at Tacos El Gordo isn’t overly complicated.
 It just appears that way to a first-timer.
 Don’t let the chaotic first impression scare you away.
 The food is worth the wait.